 We believe that God gives us the Bible, His Word, and the Holy Spirit, His constant and personal presence in our lives.
-These two—the Word and the Spirit—are given that we might know of God’s deep love for us and respond with consistent obedience to His leading.
+These two—the Word and the Spirit—are given that we might know of God’s deep love for us and respond by following Him with consistency and integrity.
 As we do so, we begin to respond to our circumstances in a way that increasingly looks like Jesus, becoming powerful witnesses to Christ’s redeeming love.
 There

 What are the gifts and fruit of the Holy Spirit?

-We believe that the fruit of the Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—mark us in ever increasing abundance as a direct result of our responding to the Holy Spirit’s ministry in our lives.
+We believe that the fruit of the Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—mark us in ever-increasing abundance as a direct result of our responding to the Holy Spirit’s powerful Presence in our lives.
 The gifts of the Spirit are different than the fruit of the Spirit or even from natural talents.
 They are supernaturally given to the church through us so that we can minister powerfully as witnesses to Jesus' redemptive work.

 Does it include divine healing?

 We believe that divine healing is the power of Jesus to heal the sick.
+Jesus regularly healed people during His time on earth.
 He hasn't changed.
 He's still willing and able to heal the body, as well as the soul and spirit, in answer to faithful prayer.
 You might ask then, “Why isn’t everyone healed?”
 A long-time pastor of our church, Ron Mehl, who suffered with active leukemia for more than twenty years, offered a wise answer: “God always answers a prayer offered in faith, but the answer is sometimes ‘yes,’ sometimes ‘not yet,’ and sometimes ‘I love you too much to do that.’”